BofA says it should owe zero penalty in 'Hustle' fraud case

 Former midlevel Countrywide executive Rebecca Mairone was also found liable for fraud at the same trial.

-In another Wednesday court filing, lawyers for the single mother, who later joined JPMorgan Chase & Co (JPM.N), called the U.S. request that she be fined “excessive” and unnecessary.
+In another Wednesday court filing, lawyers for the single mother, who later joined JPMorgan Chase & Co, called the U.S. request that she be fined “excessive” and unnecessary.

 “Ms. Mairone has already been severely punished, personally and professionally,” her lawyers said.
 “Unjustly depicted in the media as the villainous face of the mortgage crisis and in professional limbo, Ms. Mairone is facing ruin, even as the full consequences of the verdict are not yet realized.”